Neurolysis: External neurolysis

-Types

 Celiac plexus neurolysis

 Celiac plexus neurolysis (CPN) is the chemical ablation of the celiac plexus.
 This type of neurolysis is mainly used to treat pain associated with advanced pancreatic cancer.
 Traditional opioid medications used to treat pancreatic cancer patients may yield inadequate pain relief in the most advanced stages of pancreatic cancer, so the goal of CPN is to increase the efficiency of the medication.
 This in turn may lead to a decreased dosage, thereby decreasing the severity of the side effects.
 CPN is also used to decrease the chances of a patient developing an addiction for opioid medications due to the large doses commonly used in treatment.

-Traditional CPN approaches and nerve blocks

 CPN can be performed by percutaneous injection either anterior or posterior to the celiac plexus.
 CPN is generally performed complementary to nerve blocks, due to the severe pain associated with the injection itself.
 Neurolysis is commonly performed only after a successful celiac plexus block.
 CPN and celiac plexus block (CPB) are different in that CPN is permanent ablation whereas CPB is temporal pain inhibition.

 There are multiple posterior percutaneous approaches, but no clinical evidence suggests that any one technique is more efficient than the rest.
 The posterior approaches generally utilize two needles, one at each side of the L1 vertebral body pointing towards the T12 vertebral body.

 Increasing the spread of the injection may increase the efficacy of the neurolysis.